ishimto/maven-hello-world/README.md

 3. label it, so the nodeSelector will choose it. kubectl label node <YOUR-NODE-NAME> environment=java

-4. taint your node, that's how you verify that's just this deployment will be on it, without any other parasites pods. kubectl taint node <YOUR-NODE-NAME> env=java:NoExecute
+4. taint your node, that's how you make sure this deployment will be on it alone, without any other parasites pods. kubectl taint node <YOUR-NODE-NAME> env=java:NoExecute

 5. create secrets.yaml with your docker credentials and put it in ./helm/templates/